 It took me a while, but I did finally come to an understanding of what Gurdjieff was talking about.
 It didn’t turn out to be a shortcut, but it did give me a greater understanding of the way that I had buffered the idea of making my efforts to remember myself more consistent.
 The problem was that I was trying to think about the idea separately, rather than connecting it to my inner work.
 When we think about becoming more emotional, we usually believe that events are what make us emotional.
 But being more emotional can also be looked at as something that is not outside of our efforts to be present and remember ourselves; it can be looked at as something that is contained within those efforts.

 If I say to myself that I am going give up my supper tomorrow, it’s unlikely that I will feel anything more than vanity or anxiety.
 But if I sacrifice the ‘I’s’ that want to think about tomorrow’s supper or the fear of unpleasantness connected with making efforts in the instinctive center, it becomes possible to give these up in order to be present.
 This changes the picture; suddenly I am—as Gurdjieff suggests—giving up illusions.

 What this means is that if we want to create an emotional state, the things we need to sacrifice must be in the present moment.
 In particular we sacrifice mechanicality.
 The idea is simple: there are many small, unnecessary illusions that we carry around with us that are supported by our mechanicality.
-If for instance you are in the habit of watching TV while you eat, you can sacrifice watching TV and instead concentrate on being present to you meal.
+If you are in the habit of watching TV while you eat, you can sacrifice watching TV and instead concentrate on being present to your meal.
 In a situation like this what are you really giving up?
 In most cases what you are giving up is the illusion that you can watch television, eat, and remember yourself at the same time.